Examine Mongolia’s search for balance between environmental conservation and natural resource development on the doorstep of China and Siberia.

 Bring your helmet—the program includes horse-riding lessons.
 You can bring boots, or buy Mongolian riding boots once you arrive.

 You will receive 45 class hours of language instruction beginning shortly after arrival.
-Classes are conducted by trained Mongolian language instructors and emphasize introductory speaking and comprehension skills.
+Classes are conducted by trained Mongolian language instructors and emphasize speaking and comprehension skills.
 Further practice is available outside of class, on excursions, in your daily interactions with people in your host communities, and during the homestays.